Giskard-AI/giskard/docs/integrations/huggingface/evaluator.md

 This is a guide to submit an evaluation job for a model on HF with a dataset on HF from Giskard Evaluator.

+We are currently only supporting [Text Classification](https://huggingface.co/models?pipeline_tag=text-classification) models.
+More models are coming...

 ## Obtain Model ID and Dataset ID

 First, find the model ID of the model you want to evaluate.
 For instance, locate the model **cardiffnlp/twitter-roberta-base-sentiment-latest** [here](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest) and click on the "Copy" icon next to the title to copy the model ID: